t-woerner/freeipa/doc/designs/external-idp/external-idp.md

 In this document discussion of 'application-level identities' really means resource owner identities visible through OAuth 2.0 Authorization Framework.
 This level of abstraction allows discussing of authentication and access to resources regardless of internal details of a specific application.

 There are two major use cases covered by this document:
-- FreeIPA is used as a backend to provide identities that some identity provider (IdP) uses to represent as resources in OAuth 2.0 Authorization Framework.
+- FreeIPA is used as a backend to provide identities that some identity provider (IdP) to authenticate via OpenID Connect.
 This IdP would be called 'an integrated IdP' to FreeIPA.
 - FreeIPA uses an integrated IdP to perform identity verification and ask for an access grant to itself of identities that were authenticated against some external IdP which exists in a federated relationship with an integrated IdP used by FreeIPA.

 Since there is a number of IdP implementations, for the scope of this document we are focusing on how to integrate FreeIPA with [Keycloak](https://www.keycloak.org) project.